-Former infielder Miguel Cairo has joined the Cincinnati Reds' front office as a special assistant to general manager Walt Jocketty.
+Former infielder Miguel Cairo has joined the Cincinnati Reds' front office as a special assistant to general manager Walt Jocketty, the team has announced.

 Specifically, Cairo will be joining the ranks of the Reds' baseball operations staff.
 The move ends his 17-year playing career.